I get depressed when brownies turn out like cake. Like genuinely, sit-in-a-corner-by-myself-thinking-the-world-is-a-bad-place kind of depressed.

 - Preheat the oven to 175 C. Grease an 8" square pan or shallow 9x5 pan and set aside.

-- In a bowl placed over a pot of simmering water, melt the butter, chocolate and cocoa until you have a smooth mixture.
+- In a bowl placed over a pot of simmering water, melt the butter, chocolate and cocoa until you have a smooth mixture (see notes).
 Let this cool while you get the rest of the batter ready.

 - Sift the flour and salt, if using, in a bowl and set aside.